Bunnings Warehouse

 Uses for snow peas

 Snow peas are delicious raw, blanched or cooked in stir-fries.
 The young shoots and curly, thread-like tendrils (used for climbing) are also edible and have a fresh pea-like flavour.
-Use the young shoots as a leafy green substitute in salads and stir-fries or sautéed like spinach.
+Use snow pea shoots as a leafy green substitute in salads and stir-fries or sautéed like spinach.

 How to grow snow peas

 In most climates, snow peas grow best in the cooler months.
-In cold areas, wait until the chance of frost has passed before sowing or planting, as frost can damage seedlings and impact developing pods.
+In cold areas, wait until early spring when the chance of frost has passed before you sow peas or plant pea seedlings, as frost can damage pea seedlings and impact developing pods.
 Avoid growing them in the warmer months as they are not heat tolerant and will stop producing.

-Choose a sunny spot in the garden with well-drained soil and enrich with compost.
-Sow seeds directly where they are to grow, lightly cover with soil and water well.
-Do not water again until seeds have germinated, otherwise they may rot.
+Choose a sunny position in the garden with well-drained soil, adding compost as a natural soil improver.
+To improve germination, soak snow pea seeds in warm water for a few hours before sowing.
+Sow the seeds directly where they are to grow, lightly cover with soil and water well.
+Do not water again until seeds germinate, otherwise they may rot.
 If planting seedlings, try not to disturb the root ball and water in with a diluted seaweed solution to help reduce transplant shock.

-Tip: Growing seed in Jiffy pots and planting out the seedling complete with the pot is a good way to ensure the roots aren’t disturbed.
+Tip: Grow peas in Jiffy pots and plant out the seedling complete with the pot - this a good way to ensure the roots aren’t disturbed.

 Caring for snow peas

-Indeterminate snow pea varieties can grow up to 2m tall, so need some support.
+Indeterminate snow pea varieties can grow up to 2m tall, so need some kind or support structure, such as a wire trellis.
 When plants are young, hammer in stakes at both ends of the rows and run two wires or string between them 200mm and 400mm above ground level.
 Avoid using a timber trellis as the plant’s fine tendrils may have difficulty grasping onto the thick frame.
-Support is not usually needed for dwarf forms.
+Support is not usually needed for dwarf snow pea plants.

 Raw green organic snow peas on a tea towel.